 - How does the service able to access the data?
-When do send in a prompt, the service will first user the built-in search mechanism which uses the users access rights to determine information and content that is accessible by the users.
+When they send in a prompt, the service will first use the built-in search mechanism which uses the user’s access rights to determine information and content that is accessible by the users.
 The information is then passed into the LLM and used to provide feedback to the user.
 So the data that is given back to the user is only data that the user has access to.

 - What kind of licenses are required to use the feature?
 You need to have M365 E3 or M365 E5 (or Microsoft 365 Business or Premium) with Azure AD will be a prerequisite for Semantic Search and CoPilot

 - What will CoPilot cost?
 The details are still not known, but there will be an additional license on top of existing licenses to activate the feature

 - While Microsoft Teams Premium has some LLM capabilities is it the same license as CoPilot?
 No the licenses are different.